fraineralex/batch_payment_export/README.md

 4. Log in to the Odoo administration panel.
 5. Go to the "Applications" section and look for "Batch Payment Export".
 6. Click on "Install" to install the module.
+7. Go to "Accounting" section and look in the "Banks" menu for "Batch payment report".

 Developer
 --------------------------